XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 # Becoming a Ripple Gateway #

 An existing online financial service, such as a payment system or digital currency exchange, can provide additional value to customers by acting as a Ripple Gateway.
-This provides users the ability to send cross-currency payments to users linked by other Ripple Gateways, and potentially provides a new revenue source for balances deposited, withdrawn, or transferred in Ripple.
+Users gain access to a new cross-currency payment network, and gateways gain a new revenue source for transfers into, out of, and even within Ripple.

 Expanding an existing exchange system to support Ripple is a relatively simple task.
 This document explains the concepts necessary to set up a system, and covers the details of doing so.
 In this document, we use a fictional online currency exchange named "ACME" and its users as examples, to show how ACME can expand its business to include being a Ripple Gateway.

 ## Ripple Gateways Explained ##

-A Ripple _*Gateway*_ is an entity that exchanges balances in the Ripple Network for balances in the Ripple Network -- in other words, performing deposits and withdrawals from Ripple.
+A Ripple _*Gateway*_ is an entity that exchanges balances in the Ripple Network for balances in the outside world -- which is like performing deposits and withdrawals from Ripple.
 Typically, a Gateway holds money (or other assets of value) outside of Ripple, and creates _*issuances*_ in the Ripple Network to represent them.
 Within Ripple, issuances can be sent, traded, and exchanged atomically without the gateway's intervention.

-Ripple's native cryptocurrency, XRP, can also be exchanged for issuances, and sent to any Ripple account, but exists only within the Ripple Network and cannot be created, deposited, or withdrawn the way that issuances can.
+Ripple's native cryptocurrency, XRP, can also be exchanged for issuances, and sent to any Ripple account, but exists only within the Ripple Network.
 All Ripple accounts need a small reserve of XRP in order to pay the network costs of maintaining their accounts and sending transactions.
 Some users may choose to hold additional XRP to use as a means of exchange, but large holdings of XRP are not strictly necessary to operate a gateway.

 ### Ripple Trust Lines and Issuances ###

+All assets in Ripple, except for the native cryptocurrency XRP, are represented as *issuances*, which are digital assets that reflect traditional assets held by a gateway.
+Within Ripple, issuances can be divided, sent, and traded with very low barrier to entry.
+Issuances get their value from the promise that the gateway issuing them will honor the obligation that the issuances represent; there is no computer system that can force a Ripple gateway to honor that obligation.
+Therefore, Ripple's *trust lines* ensure that users only hold issuances from gateways they trust to pay out when needed.

 A "trust line" is link between two accounts in Ripple that represents an explicit statement of willingness to hold gateway debt obligations.
-Those debt obligations, which we call *issuances*, are digital assets that can be sent and traded.
-A *gateway deposit* is when someone sends value (outside the Ripple Network) to a gateway in exchange for issuances on the Ripple network.
-An issuance represents a promise that whoever holds the issuance can redeem it with the issuer on the Ripple Network for that amount of value (off the Ripple Network).
-Doing so is a *gateway withdrawal*.

-All assets in Ripple, except for the native cryptocurrency XRP, are represented as issuances.
-Issuances get their value from the promise that the gateway issuing them will honor the obligation that the issuances represent; there is no computer system that can force a Ripple gateway to honor that obligation.
-Therefore, trust lines ensure that users only hold issuances from gateways they trust to pay out when needed.
+When a user sends money into Ripple, a Gateway takes custody of assets in the outside world, and sends issuances within the Ripple network to the user.
+When a user sends money out of Ripple, she "redeems" the issuances with the Gateway's Ripple account, and the gateway sends the assets to the user in the outside world.

+### XRP ###

+XRP is the native [cryptocurrency](https://ripple.com/knowledge_center/math-based-currency/) of the Ripple network.
+Unlike issuances, XRP is not connected to a trust line, and can be sent directly from any Ripple account to any other, without going through a gateway or market maker.
+For this reason, XRP is a convenient bridge currency to facilitate currency exchanges.

+XRP also serves other purposes in the Ripple network, in particular as [a protective measure against spamming the network](https://ripple.com/knowledge_center/abuse-protection/).

+Gateways do not need to accumulate or exchange XRP.
+They must only maintain a small balance of XRP to send transactions on the network.
+The XRP equivalent of $10 USD is enough for a busy gateway to operate for a year.

+### Liquidity and Currency Exchange Within Ripple ###

+The Ripple network contains a distributed financial exchange, where any user can place and fulfill bids to exchange issuances and XRP.
+Cross-currency payments automatically use the financial exchange to convert currency atomically at the time of sending.
+In this way, users who choose to become market makers provide the liquidity that makes the Ripple Network useful.

+When adding a new gateway to the Ripple network, it is important to establish liquidity to other popular currencies.
+Since third-party market makers perform the exchanges, a gateway can provide currency-exchange services through Ripple without having to keep a large reserve of currencies or shoulder the risk of financial exchange.

+Contact [partners@ripple.com](mailto:partners@ripple.com) for help establishing a market between your gateway and others.

 ## Suggested Business Practices ##